-Looking for ideas on how to make easy arrows for cake decorating?
+Looking for ideas on how to make easy paper arrows for cake decorating?

-Check out this idea of mine which I used to decorate a mini Heart cake for Valentine’s Day.
+Here is one I made with glittery gold paper to decorate my mini Heart cake for Valentine’s Day.

-I wanted to make a small portion dessert for Valentine’s Day and since I had a set of mini heart shaped cake pans that I have not used since I bought them a few years ago, I decided that I would be good idea to use them to make mini cakes that are just nice for a single serving or two.
+I wanted to make a small portion dessert for Valentine’s Day and since I had a set of mini heart-shaped cake pans that I have not used since I bought them a few years ago, I decided that it would be a good idea to use them to make mini cakes that are just nice for a single serving or two.

 And I did not want any fancy decoration on the cakes, just simple buttercream piping and to add some significance of Valentine’s Day to the cakes, decided to add cupid arrows to the cakes.

 So I made two of the mini heart cakes and was contemplating on whether I should make the arrows with gum paste or with glitter craft paper.
 In the end, I made both, one for each of the cakes.

 This tutorial is for the paper arrow that was made using the glitter craft paper.
 I have written a separate tutorial for the gum paste arrow and you can read all about it here.

 Easy Paper Arrows for Cake Decorating - Step by Step Guide